 Recent studies point to silence as one of many ways to improve the way we work.
+When the pandemic sent most office workers home, people gained a new perspective on productivity because they had more downtime and silence.
 So regardless of your external display of energy, take note of these four potential benefits you’ll gain by incorporating a bit of silence into your work routine.

 Enhanced decision-making.
 According to a Harvard Business Review article on how to have more “Aha!” moments, silence (in the form of meditating) is especially powerful for creating a break-through moment.